ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day06/README.md

 ### Idea
-The first part of Day 6, like in Day 4, parsing the input.
+The first part of Day 6, like in Day 4, is parsing the input.
 We can read the input in a similar way we did regarding **passport data** by defining a struct `Group` to represent a single **group** read from input.
 Since I don't know the usual "twist" Part 2 will give, I decided to also store the answers of each person in the group in a `vector<string> groupAnswers`, as well as the number of people `passengerCount` within the group.

-Given that each group may contains more than one person, we want to avoid counting **duplicate answers** to the same question.
+Given that each group may contain more than one person, we want to avoid counting **duplicate answers** to the same question.
 To implement this, we can map each **unique** question answered to its relative frequency within a given group.
-We can implement this using a `unordered_map<char,int> answersCounts` which maps for each question (*key*) the corresponding frequency (*value*).
-And since `unordered_map` does not allow duplicates keys, this handles **duplicates** quite nicely.
+We can implement this using an `unordered_map<char,int> answersCounts` which maps each question (*key*) to the corresponding frequency (*value*).
+And since `unordered_map` does not allow duplicate keys, this handles **duplicates** quite nicely.

 ```cpp
 // represents a single group read from input